The doctoral student will take the following examinations:

 - Tests of the student's ability to read languages other than English where program regulations require it.

 - A comprehensive examination, normally held after completion of all required coursework.
-It is intended to test the student's grasp of the chosen field of study as a whole, and the student's ability to communicate his or her understanding of it in English or in French.
+It is intended to test the student's grasp of the chosen field of study as a whole, and the student's ability to communicate their understanding of it in English or in French.
 The student's committee will set and judge this examination in a manner compatible with the policy of the graduate program concerned.
 Programs should make available to students a written statement of examination policy and procedures.
 The comprehensive examination is separate and distinct from the evaluation of the doctoral dissertation prospectus.

 - A final oral examination or doctoral dissertation defense.